The birth of the Mini SkirtFebruary 2, 2015

 Skirts and dresses

-Mary Quant’s skirts were at least 7 inches above the knee and although popular in skirt form there were also mini dresses that would be finished off with a contrasting collar,creating a feminine yet daring look.
+Mary Quant’s Mini Skirts were at least 7 inches above the knee and although popular in skirt form there were also mini dresses that would be finished off with a contrasting collar,creating a feminine yet daring look.
 Materials used were cotton, PVC and gabardine.
 A PVC skirt gave off a sense of daring as it stood out for its sheen and would often come in loud colours.
 Dresses sometimes came with geometric colours, and large shapes and swirls that stood out.

 It was a world away from the conservative fifties suits and gowns, and gave women a sense of freedom in how they moved and how they looked.